11 of the wackiest events in Gloucestershire

 Shin Kicking World Championship in Chipping Campden

-Another oddity in the Gloucestershire event calendar sees spectators flock to the Cotswold Olimpick Games every June, where 'athletes' take part in some wonderful ancient sporting trials – including the world shin kicking competition... yes, really!
+Another oddity in the Gloucestershire event calendar, spectators flock to the Cotswold Olimpick Games every June, where 'athletes' take part in some wonderful ancient sporting trials — including the world shin kicking competition... yes, really!

 Dating back to the early 1600s, the unmissable event takes place in the natural amphitheatre of Chipping Campden’s Dover’s Hill – with running races; Tug O’War; and the brutal-looking shin kicking on the evening agenda.
 Plus, grab your maddest mates and form a team to compete in the Championship of the Hill team challenge, consisting of slippery relays involving wheelbarrows, hay bales and even dustbins.

-Football in the River in Bourton on the Water
+Football in the River Windrush at Bourton-on-the-Water

 On the August bank holiday Monday each year, Bourton Rovers Football Club hosts a hilarious football match knee-deep in the River Windrush.
-Attendees can make a day of the occasion and enjoy the fête that opens the same bank holiday weekend, too.
+Attendees can make a day of the occasion and enjoy the fete that opens the same bank holiday weekend, too.

 The game has been played annually for more than half a century and attracts thousands of spectators to Bourton-on-the-Water.
 The grassy banks of the Cotswold town fill up early – with crowds warned they will get wet!